TomNisbet/ssd1306lite/README.md

 This same format is used in the font and bitmap image files.
 A set of 128 bytes writes 8 full lines of the display.
 A set of 1024 bytes are needed to write all 64 lines.

 The SSD1306lite text and fill methods write data immediately to the controller's Display RAM.
-This allows it to use very little memory because it has no local buffer.
+This allows the code to use very little memory because it has no local buffer.

 The downside to this approach is that it restricts text to defined rows with 8 pixels boundaries.
 A text character can be drawn on the eight display rows 0..7 or 8..15 or up to 56..63, but it cannot be drawn on 3..10, for example.